 I have received many emails from you about the pay raise.
 I have met you in person also and told you clearly that your performance is not up to the mark.
 If you want to get the increment, you are required to show better performance.
 In addition to it, I also gave an increment to your salary of 2%.

-Despite increasing your salary, you kept sending me emails and asking for a raise this has upset me and I have decided to talk to you about it on a serious note.
-You need to remember that you cannot pressurize me by flooding my inbox with your requests.
+Despite increasing your salary, you kept sending me emails and asking for a raise.
+This has upset me, and I have decided to talk to you about it on a serious note.
+You need to remember that you cannot pressure me by flooding my inbox with your requests.

-Consider this letter as a formal warning letter to you for repeatedly asking me to increase your salary and showing unnecessary stubbornness.
-This kind of behavior on the employee’s part is completely unacceptable.
+Consider this letter a formal warning to you for repeatedly asking me to increase your salary and showing unnecessary stubbornness.
+This kind of behavior on the employee’s part is entirely unacceptable.
 Repetition of any such action in the future will lead to even more serious consequences.
-I believe that we have discussed enough on this matter but still, if you have a query, contact my assistant.
+I believe that we have discussed enough on this matter, but still, if you have a query, contact my assistant.

 Yours sincerely,